FedeDP/libmodule/docs/src/easy.rst

 Libmodule offers a weak, thus overridable, default main symbol that just loops on default ctx. |br|
 To further customize it, a weak m_ctx_pre_loop() function is also available, called by default main. |br|
-You can use this function to eg: parse argv parameters or read some config values. |br|
+You can define this function to eg: parse argv parameters or read some config values. |br|

 .. c:function:: m_ctx_pre_loop(c, argc, argv)